-Has free online access to official federal publications via the GPO (Government Printing Office).
+- Has free online access to official federal publications via the GPO (Government Publishing Office).
 May browse Congressional Documents from the 104th Congress (1995) to the present and Congressional Reports from the 104th Congress (1995) to the present.
-Numerical Lists of Documents and Reports (1957-2010) and Schedule of Serial Set Volumes (1987-2010) are available.
+Numerical Lists of Documents and Reports (1957-2010) and Schedule of Serial Set Volumes (1987-2010) are available at GovInfo: Congressional Serial Set.
 May also search on the Advanced Search Page.

 Find Out More

 - A Century of Lawmaking For a New Nation (U.S. Congressional Documents and Debates 1774-1873)

 - The Library of Congress has compiled historical publications of Congress from the Continental Congress thru 1873.

 - U.S. Congressional Serial Set - What It Is and Its History

 - From the Government Publishing Office, this site provides a history, definitions of types of material contained in the serial set, and how it was bound.